 People are growing to enjoy a diverse relationship which leads to further planning non-religious weddings in order to respect each side.
 In esoteric terms, a marriage may be a union between two souls in love but let’s admit it, a wedding is very much an earthly ritual prescribed by religion that comprises rules, guidelines, and processes.

-The entrance rites, wedding vows, the exchange of rings, the nuptial mass and the promises a couple makes in front of God as officiated by the priest – to name just a few of the rituals – are an integral part of cultures across the globe, but there are men and women who like to personalize and customize their day through non-religious wedding rites.
+The entrance rites, wedding vows, the exchange of rings, the nuptial mass, and the promises of marriage a couple makes in front of God as officiated by the priest – to name just a few of the rituals – are an integral part of cultures across the globe, but there are men and women who like to personalize and customize their day through non-religious wedding rites.

 Mostly, these are people who have a strong sense of individuality or may just want to move away from established norms and write their own wedding vows.
 Whatever be your belief system, you and your partner can plan a non-religious wedding in the most beautiful manner, fusing different elements, vows, and readings from varied religions to create an event of your own.